AWS Certified Solutions Architect Associate Practice Test (SAA-C03)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are IAM users in AWS?
+What is an IAM role in AWS?

 Answer Description